shalvah/chirper/readme.md

 # chirper
 This project demonstrates how to add Twitter's realtime likes functionality to your Laravel app with Pusher.
-[Walkthrough](https://blog.pusher.com/build-twitter-realtime-likes-feature-with-laravel/).
+[Here's a walkthrough](https://blog.pusher.com/build-twitter-realtime-likes-feature-with-laravel/).

 ## Description
 The app's homepage displays a list of chirps (i.e. tweets).
-If you open the app in several different browser windows or tabs simultaneously, you'll see that liking a chirp in one window reflects across all windows wthout needing a page refresh.
+When you open the app in several different browser windows or tabs simultaneously, you'll see that liking a chirp in one window reflects across all windows wthout needing a page refresh.

-## Requirements
+## Prerequisites
 - PHP >= 5.6
 - A [Pusher account](https://pusher.com/signup) and a [Pusher app credentials](http://dashboard.pusher.com/)

-## Running the app
+## Getting started
 Put your Pusher app credentials in a `.env` file in the project root:
 ```
 PUSHER_APP_ID=WWWWWWWWW